TheFaceGrabber/2D-Map-Editor/README.md

-A simple 2D amp editor that uses a grid, blocks and entities.
+A simple 2D map editor that uses a grid, blocks and entities.